Aetf/kwin-maxmize-to-new-desktop/README.md

 ## Feature

-* Move window to a newly created virtual desktop when fullscreen.
+* Move window to a newly created virtual desktop when fullscreen/maximize.
 * Move window back to original desktop when restored to normal size or closed.
-* Configurable trigger: fullscreen or maximize or _both_.
+* Configurable trigger: `fullscreen` or `maximize` or `both`.
-* Configurable new desktop position: right most or right to current.
+* Configurable new desktop position: `right most` or `next to current desktop` or `next to app`.
-* Window blacklist.
-Skip some windows that should not trigger the script.
+* Window blacklist: windows that match the class name will not trigger the script.

 __Note__:
 The default behavior is triggered by window **FULLSCREEN**, not the normal maximize.
 Window fullscreen can be enabled by right clicking on the window decoration -> `More Actions` -> `Fullscreen`.